-There are countless parts of our world that offer amazing photographic opportunities.
-Bali is one such place – but how do you know what to photograph in Bali?
+There are countless parts of our world that offer spectacular photographic opportunities.
+Bali is one such place, but how do you know what to photograph in Bali?

-Many people use Bali as a stepping stone to Australia – it is only 6 hours from Bali to Sydney.
-Others may combine a trip to other parts of Asia such as Singapore, Malaysia or Thailand together with a relaxing stay in this island paradise.
+Many people use Bali as a stepping stone to Australia – it is only six hours from Bali to Sydney.
+Others may combine a trip to other parts of Asia such as Singapore, Malaysia, or Thailand together with a relaxing stay in this island paradise.

 However you formulate your trip, you are guaranteed an adventure.
 Bali has some truly stunning beaches and is the perfect spot to relax.
 Moreover, the city of Denpasar is exciting and the hectic traffic and street life will open your eyes.